srozemuller/rozemuller_blog/content/blog/2022-04-19-monitor-and-get-alerts-from-microsoft-endpoint-manager/index.md

 ## Summary

-Thank you for reading this blog about how to monitor and get alerts for Microsoft Endpoint Manager with Log Analytics automated.
+Thank you for reading this blog about how to monitor and get alerts for Microsoft Intune with Log Analytics automated.
 I hope you got a bit inspired.

 Enjoy your day and happy automating 👋